GaloGS/MTBColors/README.md

 # MTBColors
-An R package to create color palettes for MTBC lineages following Gagneux et al. 2018 Nat Rev Microbiology
+An R package to create color palettes for MTBC lineages following the color scheme in Gagneux et al. 2018 Nat Rev Microbiology

 ## Install the package
 Install the package in R. Provide the full path to the tar.gz file